 Many of us probably remembered when and where we got our first period.
 And we would probably also wish we’d been a little more prepared.

-If your daughter is approaching her first period, how can you help her be prepared so it will not embarrassed her or yourself too.
+If your daughter is approaching her first period, how can you help her be prepared so it will not embarrass her or yourself too?

 Here are some tips on how to talk to your daughter and get her prepared for that 1st period.

 1. Brush up on the topic first before you chat.

 You’ll want to give yourself a quick refresher about menstruation so you’ll be able to explain how it works and be able to answer questions that might pop up.
 Go online to a reputable website and read over how it works and you’ll feel much more prepared for this important conversation!
 The more comfortable you feel about the information, the smoother the conversation will go.